+Note: This is based on the previous editions of Midem.
 The core attraction of MIDEM is that it brings together just about every sector of the music and content businesses.
 Most are obviously from recorded music, represented by labels and distributors.
 But it also features a music publishers’ summit and conferences covering live music, music and brands, management, publishing, A&R and a very strong section covering the digital sphere.
 In addition to launching many musical careers, MIDEM has launched many innovative service companies and entrepreneurs such as SoundCloud and Spotify.
 The big deals are often born here (although not necessarily signed on the spot).
 The MIDEM database offers match-making opportunities throughout the year.

 So just about every sector involved in music will find ideas and partners.
 However, it remains an investment in terms of time and money (remember to follow Cannes or Bust’s advice).

 There is no better place to get an idea of what will happen in the markets over the coming year or so.
 Unless you can reduce costs by booking early and staying locally, it is not recommended for bands or artists at the start of their career.
 To make the best use of MIDEM, it is advisable to already have some traction, such as regular gigs and releases, or for businesses, very clear ideas and the resources to follow through on them.
 Typically, MIDEM can bring you access to the largest players in each country.